rehierl/abstract-properties/11-x-setup-of-sets/11-0-setup-of-sets/1-0-setup-simple.md

 overlap each other (**DI ex-or RE**).
 Likewise, a setup may be defined such that no disjoint sets are allowed (**RE ex-or OV**).
-And finally, one may even completely disallow both of these alternatives such that any two sets are required to related (**RE only**) with each other.
+And finally, one may even completely disallow both of these alternatives such that any two sets are required to related (**RE only** - i.e. total) with each other.

-Note that, if only one alternative relationship is allowed, then one can conclude that a pair of unrelated sets must be a pair of disjoint/overlapping sets.
-If there is no such restriction defined, then such a conclusion can not be made.
+Note that the "unrelated" (i.e. not related) aspect reflects the case that there is no edge/path between two elements.
+Further restricting the available alternative relationships to only-disjoint or only-overlapping is therefore beneficial.
+That is because knowing that two elements are unrelated will then allow to conclude what "kind of unrelatedness" resulted in both elements being disconnected from each other.

 <!-- ======================================================================= -->
 ## remarks